 Who wouldn’t want to feel happier?
 Travel has allowed me to escape enduring hours at work, phone calls and helps me work to be off the beaten path.
 For me, I love taking the opportunity of just shutting my phone off and being able to take everything in.
-I love being able to do exactly what I want to do, after all it is a trip that I paid to go do, right?
+I love being able to do exactly what I want to do, after all, it is a trip that I paid to go do, right?
 Sometimes it is nice to get away from the atmosphere of doing what everyone expects of you.
-Also, if you are traveling to visit family, like I so very often do, it helps you feel secure and relaxed.
+Also, if you are traveling to visit family like I so very often do, it helps you feel secure and relaxed.
 I live alone and thousands of miles away from family, so for me that can always be a security blanket at times.
 After all, travel does reduce stress.

 8. Because it is in our nature to question everything.

 Why not get your answers by traveling to somewhere you have never been.
-Ask, why does Southern Italy and Northern Italy feud.
+Ask, why do Southern Italy and Northern Italy feud.
 Some of these answers are better explained by someone living in that country.
 Explore Vatican City and ask questions that you have always wanted to know about Michaelangelo, Leonardo Da Vinci, etc.

 9. Travel = Therapy

 Did you just get over a recent breakup?
 Travel gives you time to heal.
 It allows you to rediscover yourself and follow your dreams that maybe weren’t able to come true due to certain circumstances.
 Travel allows you to regain enthusiasm about life.
-It makes you excited to live and being able to experience what others many not be able to do in their entire lifetime.
+It makes you excited to live and being able to experience what others may not be able to do in their entire lifetime.

 10. Do it while you can and because you can!

 When you get older, life seems to just sort of happens to you.
 Your youth is a time of total empowerment.
 You get to do what you want.
-But as you age, bills start to happen, family starts to happen, and your responsibilities get in the way of your dreams and bucket lists.
+But as you age, bills start to happen, a family starts to happen, and your responsibilities get in the way of your dreams and bucket lists.
 Life is short, take advantage of all that is has to offer!